-- In the Home Menu, click Settings, then click Advanced.
+- Open the SSL panel.
 (For parking pages, click SSL in the main menu.)

-- Under Security Preference, choose your settings.
-In most cases, we recommend checking Secure and HSTS Secure.
+- Under Security preference, choose your settings.
+Usually, we recommend checking Secure and HSTS secure.
 Some special situations might need the Insecure option.
 For help, see SSL settings explained.